Customer small business financing solutions delivered through a single, online application.

 While your small business may not be able to offer quite the same level as these big-box stores, you might consider a low-price paid loyalty program to bring in regular income and offer some discounts in return.

-A salon that provides any type of beauty or wellness services, like haircuts and styling, waxing, and tanning, may have a punch card or points system so customers can get rewarded with free or discounted services.
 Some even have paid loyalty programs where customers pay upfront for a certain number of services and get complimentary services, birthday services, discounts on products, and more.

 For example, European Wax Center lets you purchase a package of your chosen service, lowering the price per service overall.
-This offers benefits to the customer in the form of a discount while providing the business with more predictable cash flow.
+This offers benefits to the customer in the form of a discount while providing the business with a more predictable cash flow.

 So, you want to reward your customers to keep them coming back for more?
 Follow these steps to create and manage a customer loyalty program that helps your small business: